 Fresh paint on a house should look sharp for 8 to 10 years, not 8 to 10 months.
-If you’re seeing exterior paint peeling a year or two after a repaint, the reason almost always traces back to surface preparation for exterior painting, not to the paint itself.
+If you’re seeing exterior paint peeling a year or two after a repaint, the reason almost always traces back to surface preparation, not to the paint itself.
 A few months ago, we covered how poor surface prep leads to early paint failure on interior walls.
 The same core problem shows up outside, but with even bigger consequences.

-Across the country, homeowners are watching expensive paint jobs blister, crack, and fall off their siding in strips.
+Across metro Atlanta, homeowners are watching expensive paint jobs blister, crack, and peel off their siding in strips within a year or two of being repainted.
 The culprit is almost never the paint in the can.
 It’s what happened on the wall before that paint went on.
-Skipping proper prep is the fastest way to turn a $6,000 paint job into a $12,000 problem.
+Skipping proper prep is the fastest way to pay for the same paint job twice, plus the siding underneath it.

 This post breaks down what really happens when a painter cuts corners on prep.
-You’ll see why prep matters more than the paint brand on the can, and how to spot a painter who will protect your home from exterior paint peeling instead of causing it.
+You’ll see why prep matters more than the paint brand on the can, and how to spot a painter who will protect your home from peeling exterior paint rather than cause it.

 Key Takeaways: